TuongCoffee/TuongCoffee/README.md

 ## Today

-I did pause my learning for a while due to personal limitations, but the interest never disappeared.
+I did paused my learning a few times (each time was about half a year) due to personal limitations, but the interest never disappeared.
 Now, I’m back — learning programming properly, exploring new tools, and building projects at my own pace.

+Currently, I mainly work with **JavaScript (.js)** and **TypeScript (.ts)**.

 This repository represents that journey.